Cloud-CV/EvalAI/docs/source/setup.md

 sudo apt-get install libpq-dev
 ```

-Possible solutions for the same problem can be found at [link]
+Possible solutions for the same problem can be found at [link].

+## Installation using Docker

+You can also use Docker Compose to run all the components of EvalAI together.
+The steps are:

+1. Get the source code on to your machine via git.

+    ```shell
+    git clone https://github.com/Cloud-CV/EvalAI.git evalai && cd evalai
+    ```

+2. Build and run the Docker containers.
+This might take a while.
+You should be able to access EvalAI at `localhost:8888`.

+    ```
+    docker-compose -f docker-compose.dev.yml up -d --build
+    ```

 [link]: http://stackoverflow.com/a/28938258/2534102
 [backend]: http://127.0.0.1:8000